kingzamzon/docs/docs/sdk/serverless-signing/deploying.md

 1. Providing a Code String
 2. Uploading to IPFS

-## Choosing a Method

-Before diving into the approaches for deploying a Lit Action, you should understand the following constraints:

-### Lit Action Constraints
+## Lit Action Constraints

-Time and size constraints are imposed on Lit Actions to prevent malicious parties from performing DoS attacks and the over consumption of resources on the Lit nodes.
-The current limitations for Lit Actions are:
+Before diving into the approaches for deploying a Lit Action, it's important to understand the constraints that in place to prevent malicious parties from performing DoS attacks, and the over consumption of resources on the Lit nodes.
+The following are the time and size constraints that are imposed on Lit Actions:

 - A `30 second` time limit
 - A max size of `100MB`
   - Code minifiers can help address code size issues
 - Memory usage (RAM) of `256MB`

+## Choosing a Deployment Method

-##### Providing a Code String
+### Providing a Code String

 Generally, providing your Lit Action code as a code string is the recommended method for the following reasons: